Updated: Feb 14

 Plus, this movie has opening/closing parallelism which I absolutely adore.
 Worth a watch.

 There you have it!
 Thanks to all who bothered to read to the end.
 I intend to do one of these challenges again sometime, because I discovered some really cool filmmakers that I will probably end up following up on and completing their filmographies.
-Hope I inspired one of you to branch out too!
+I hope I inspired one of you to branch out too!